RomainDeleat-besson/CBCT_seg/README.md

 output: directory with reconstructed 3D image

 Takes an input directory containing .png slices and reconstructs the 3D image.
-Saves it as .nrrd.
-Post-processing will be added to this function.
+Post-processing is applied to improve the segmentation, depending on the tool_name (RCSeg or MandSeg).
+The output is saved with the same extension than the original scan.

 ```
 usage: postprocess.py [-h] --dir DIR --original_dir ORIGINAL_DIR [--tool TOOL]